CANADA STOCKS-TSX falls as resource stocks pull back

 * TSX closes down 37.93 points, or 0.25 percent, at 15,441.36

-TORONTO, March 18 Canada's main stock index fell on Friday, erasing the week's gains with a pullback in energy and banking stocks as well as slips in telecom and consumer staples names offsetting modest gains for industrial and materials stocks.
+TORONTO, March 18 Canada's main stock index slipped on Friday, with a pullback in resource stocks as well as slips in telecom and consumer staples names offsetting modest gains for industrial stocks.

-The index lost 0.2 percent on the week, with the Friday funk undoing earlier gains helped by rallying oil and gold prices.
+Still, the index was on track for a 0.5 percent gain on the week, its third straight weekly gain, helped by rising oil prices.

-"It was a wonderful week, energy was strong, gold was strong, the Canadian dollar firmed and there was a much more buoyant mood.
-It's just inevitable profit-taking," said John Ing, president of Maison Placements Canada.

-Valeant Pharmaceuticals International Inc plunged 9.7 percent to C$34.93 as investors pulled out as it faced tough demands from creditors and a sharply lower revenue outlook.

-The energy group fell 1.4 percent as oil prices retreated from 2016 highs after a U.S oil rig count rose for the first time since December.
+Canadian Pacific Railway was among the most influential gainers in morning trade, rising 2.4 percent to C$173.23, while convenience store operator Alimentation Couche-Tard declined 2.2 percent to C$57.61.

-TransCanada Corp fell 0.7 percent to C$49.08 after the company said it will buy Columbia Pipeline Group for $10.2 billion, creating one of North America's largest regulated natural gas transmission businesses.
+TransCanada Corp fell 1.3 percent to C$48.77 after the company said it will buy Columbia Pipeline Group for $10.2 billion, creating one of North America's largest regulated natural gas transmission businesses.

-The heavyweight financials group slipped 0.7 percent, while utilities fell 1 percent and consumer staples lost 2.2 percent.

-Shares in BRP Inc, the maker of Ski-Doo snowmobiles and Sea-Doo watercraft, jumped 17.9 percent to C$18.95 after its adjusted earnings beat expectations and it forecast higher revenue.
+The broader energy group slipped 0.4 percent even as oil prices kept pushing higher.

-Eight of the index's 10 main groups were in negative territory, with decliners outnumbering advancers by 1.8-to-1.
+Seven of the index's 10 main groups were in negative territory, although advancers slightly outnumbered decliners.

-Canadian Pacific Railway was among the most influential gainers, rising 3.1 percent to C$174.42.

 Canadian retail sales rebounded strongly in January, while separate data showed a slowdown in the annual inflation rate in February, weighed by a drop in gasoline prices.
-(Reporting by Alastair Sharp; Editing by James Dalgleish and Meredith Mazzilli)
+(Reporting by Alastair Sharp; Editing by James Dalgleish)

 * TSX closes down 37.93 points, or 0.25 percent, at 15,441.36